Leon Slater

 Leon Slater (born 27 September 2004) is an English professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA), and is the TNA X Division Champion in his first reign, while also making appearances for partner promotion WWE in its NXT brand.
-He is also known for his tenures with various promotions from his native England, such as Revolution Pro Wrestling and Progress Wrestling.
+He is signed to Total Nonstop Action Wrestling (TNA), where he is a former two-time TNA X Division Champion, tied for records as the longest and shortest reigning champion.
+He also makes appearances for Revolution Pro Wrestling (RevPro).

+Slater also had tenures in England in Revolution Pro Wrestling and Progress Wrestling.

 Professional wrestling career

+Early career (2019–2022)

+Slater made his professional wrestling debut on May 5, 2019 as Leon Blade.
+He changed his name to Leon Slater soon after and worked for various promotions of the British independent scene.

 Revolution Pro Wrestling (2022–present)

 Slater made his debut in Revolution Pro Wrestling at RevPro Live In London 64 on August 7, 2022, where he unsuccessfully challenged Luke Jacobs for the Undisputed British Cruiserweight Championship.
-He continued to make regular appearances in the company's signature events such as the British J-Cup, where he made his first appearance at the 202 edition where he defeated Lio Rush in the first rounds but fell short to Robbie X, Lee Hunter and Will Kaven in a four-way match in the finals which occurred on the same night.
+He continued to make regular appearances in the company's signature events such as the British J-Cup, where he made his first appearance at the 2022 edition where he defeated Lio Rush in the first rounds but fell short to Robbie X, Lee Hunter and Will Kaven in a four-way match in the finals which occurred on the same night.
 One year later, Slater succeeded in winning the cup by defeating Will Kaven in the first rounds and then Harrison Bennett, Máscara Dorada and Wild Boar in the four-way match of the finals.
 At RevPro Revolution Rumble 2023 on March 26, Slater competed in the traditional royal rumble match, bout won by Michael Oku and also involving various other notable opponents such as Big Damo, Callum Newman, Eddie Dennis, Gabriel Kidd, Francesco Akira, Rampage Brown, Sha Samuels, Trent Seven, Zack Sabre Jr. and many others.
 At RevPro 11th Anniversary Show on August 26, 2023, Slater defeated Dan Moloney in singles competition.
 At RevPro Uprising 2023 on December 16, Slater defeated Connor Mills to win the Undisputed British Cruiserweight Championship.

 Slater competed at Royal Quest III, a cross-over event promoted by RevPro in partnership with New Japan Pro Wrestling on October 14, 2023, where he teamed up with Cameron Khai to unsuccessfully challenge Bullet Club War Dogs (Drilla Moloney and Clark Connors) for the IWGP Junior Heavyweight Tag Team Championship.

-Game Changer Wrestling (2022–present)
+Game Changer Wrestling (2022–2025)

 Slater has shared a stint tenure with American promotion Game Changer Wrestling since 2022.
 He made his first appearance at GCW In Liverpool 2022 on September 16, where he unsuccessfully challenged Cole Radrick, Joe Lando and Tony Deppen for the GCW Extreme Championship.
 At GCW 56 Nights 2023 on January 1, Slater competed twice.
 First in a 30-person rumble won by Masha Slamovich and also involving various other notable opponents, both male and female such as Billie Starkz, Allie Katch, Effy, John Wayne Murdoch, Jordan Oliver, Mance Warner and many others.
 On the same night, he fell short to Nick Wayne.
 At GCW In Liverpool 2023 on September 16, Slater unsuccessfully challenged Blake Christian for the GCW World Championship.